Wednesday, October 30, 2024

 Sometimes listed at 530 AM, the station never actually had an FCC license.
 There is a legend of an SS Steven's and a related FCC raid of WCPR somehow using that floating dormitory to boost their signal.
 The boat was real, [SOURCE] but the rest remains an uncorroborated legend, though very colorful.
 If it helps you imagine it, the SS Steven's did have a radio room which may have been the origin of the tall tale where they "lost" their FCC license.

-In 1967, the first year the SS Steven's housed students, WCPR was already broadcasting on 1450 Khz in Coamo, Puerto Rico.
-That means at the very least, those calls were not available.
+Not that there was any confusion in Hoboken.
 Generally speaking, Hoboken hasn't been a hotbed of radio broadcasting.
 RCA operated WJY from Hoboken in 1921, and it's not been home to a licensed transmitter since.
+Purportedly WCPR was using a retired one from WAAT-AM.
 However, I did find that Stevens was offering radio broadcasting courses as early as 1941 so amateur and unlicensed broadcasting are certainly on the table.

 Tying it to Stevens is the hard part.
 If I go back all the way to the 1920s I did find one amateur license, 2AIS operated in 1925 by H.A.
 Thompson at Stevens Institute.
 The calls go back to at least 1920 with other operators, also in Hoboken: George William Stewart and Fred Britton Llewllyn.
 The 1922, 1923, and 1926 listings of the Citizens Radio Call Book connect 2AIS to the "Stevens Radio Club" at 521 River Street.
 Perhaps this is the actual origin of WCPR, not that these things tend to have only one origin, true or not.
 (Back in 1915 the calls belonged to Fred Dawson of Arlington, NJ)